I heard that pst-files can grow as large as 50GB in size but also heard that issues will occur when it grows beyond 2GB.

 Recommendations for ost-file size

-As ost-files are only a cache of an online mailbox (but maybe not when using Outlook 2013 or Outlook 2016 with an IMAP account), the above recommendations don’t really apply to the ost-file.
+As ost-files are only a cache of an online mailbox (but maybe not when using Outlook 2013, Outlook 2016, Outlook 2019 or Office 365 with an IMAP account), the above recommendations don’t really apply to the ost-file.

 If the worst happens, you can delete the ost-file and Outlook will rebuild its cache the next time you start it.